-This product is subject to the European Waste Electrical and Electronic Equipment Directive (WEEE).
+This product is subject to the European Waste Electrical and Electronic Equipment Directive (WEEE) in its currently valid version.
 Do not dispose with your normal household waste.

 Dispose this device through an approved waste disposal firm or through your local waste facility.
 When discarding the device, comply with the rules and regulations that apply in your country.
 If in doubt, consult your local waste disposal facility.